 - Raw sales process and Playbook (eg every deal is different and new sales reps struggle to learn)

 - Value proposition and Outbound sales struggling on bigger deals

 - Biggest mistake – the VP Sales

-#2 She’s perfectly aware that the biggest driver of customer loyalty is the Sales Experience she’s able to build into the organization.
+She knows the biggest driver of customer loyalty is the Sales Experience she’s able to build into the organisation.

-#3 The Scaleup Challenger will scale the team, including an experienced VP Sales, after having reached concrete signals of revenue predictability.
+The Down-To-Earth CEO will scale the team, including an experienced VP Sales, after having reached concrete signals of revenue predictability.

 I’ve seen many CEOs living their Bottleneck “childhood” too long, and then moving all of a sudden into a “Maradona” mode, looking for the great VP Sales.

 It doesn’t work 90% of the times, especially when they have high revenue expectation not backed up by a working engine and they need to start from scratch a sales team or have an existing team with specific issues and wrong “postures”.

 Other CEOs, on the contrary, as soon as they decide to professionalize the sales engine, become too perfectionists about sales process, CRM, tracking or other techie stuff.
 Wrong focus.